 Asynchronous Requests

-1. Request is validated, accepted and enqueued.
+1. The request is validated, accepted, and enqueued.

 Calling an asynchronous request